ibm-cloud-docs/CDN/api.md

 {: #api-for-domain-mapping}

 ### createDomainMapping
 Using the provided inputs, this function creates a domain mapping for the given vendor and associates it with the {{site.data.keyword.cloud_notm}} Infrastructure Account ID of the user.
-The CDN account must first be created using `placeOrder` for this API to work (see an example of the `placeOrder` API call in the [Code Examples](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api).
+The CDN account must first be created by using `placeOrder` for this API to work (see an example of the `placeOrder` API call in the [Code Examples](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api).
 After successfully creating the CDN, a `defaultTTL` is created with a value of 3600 seconds.

 * **Parameters**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Input`.
   You can view all of the attributes in the Input Container here:

   [View the Input Container](/docs/CDN?topic=CDN-input-container)

-  The following attributes are part of the Input Container and may be provided when creating a domain mapping (attributes are optional unless otherwise noted):
+  The following attributes are part of the Input Container and can be provided when creating a domain mapping (attributes are optional unless otherwise noted):
     * `vendorName`: **required** Provide the name of a valid IBM Cloud CDN provider.
     * `origin`: **required** Provide the Origin server address as a string.
     * `originType`: **required** Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
     * `domain`: **required** Provide your host name as a string.
     * `protocol`: **required** Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
-    * `certificateType`: **required** for HTTPS protocol. `SHARED_SAN_CERT` or `WILDCARD_CERT`
+    * `certificateType`: **required** for HTTPS protocol. `SHARED_SAN_CERT` or `WILDCARD_CERT`.
     * `path`: Path from which the cached content will be served.
-Default path is `/*`
+Default path is `/*`.
-    * `httpPort` and/or `httpsPort`: (**required** for Host Server) These two options must correspond to the desired protocol.
+    * `httpPort` and/or `httpsPort`: (**required** for Host Server) These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
 See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
-    * `header`: Specifies host header information used by the Origin Server
+    * `header`: Specifies host header information that is used by the Origin server.
-    * `respectHeader`: A boolean value that, if set to `true`, will cause TTL settings in the Origin to override CDN TTL settings.
+    * `respectHeader`: A Boolean value that, if set to `true`, causes TTL settings in the Origin to override CDN TTL settings.
     * `cname`: Provide an alias to the hostname.
 Will be generated if one is not provided.
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (optional for Object Storage) File extensions that are allowed to be cached.
     * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior.
-If no `cacheKeyQueryRule` arguments are supplied, it will default to "include-all"
+If no `cacheKeyQueryRule` arguments are supplied, it defaults to "include-all".
-      * `include-all` - includes all query arguments **default**
+      * `include-all` - Includes all query arguments **default**.
-      * `ignore-all` - ignores all query arguments
+      * `ignore-all` - Ignores all query arguments.
-      * `ignore: space separated query-args` - ignores those specific query arguments.
-For example, `ignore: query1 query2`
+      * `ignore: space separated query-args` - Ignores those specific query arguments (for example, `ignore: query1 query2`).
-      * `include: space separated query-args`: includes those specific query arguments.
-For example, `include: query1 query2`
+      * `include: space separated query-args`: Includes those specific query arguments (for example, `include: query1 query2`).
     * `dynamicContentAcceleration`: (**required** for Dynamic Content Acceleration only) Provide the DCA parameters.
 [View the DCA Container](/docs/CDN?topic=CDN-dynamic-content-acceleration-container)

 * **Return**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping`.